avocado-framework/avocado/docs/source/guides/user/chapters/results.rst

     22 directories, 65 files

-From what you can see, the results dir has:
+From what you can see, the results directory has:

 1) A human readable ``id`` in the top level, with the job SHA1.
 2) A human readable ``job.log`` in the top level, with human readable logs of